ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 The metadata can be created directly in NADA, using the embedded metadata editor.
 This approach will also require access to the "Add entry" page of the NADA administrator interface (see above).
 The option is available for all data types but is recommended only for data that require limited metadata (such as images, or documents).
 For other types of data, manually generating comprehensive metadata can be a very tedious process (e.g., for microdata where metadata related to hundreds if not thousands of variables would have to be manually entered).

 ### Loading metadata files using the API

+This approach currently applies only to microdata, geographic datasets, and external resources.
+It will be added to other data types in future releases of NADA.

 If you use this approach, you will need an API key with administrator privileges.
 API keys must be kept strictly confidential.
 Avoid entering them in clear in your scripts, as you may accidentally reveal your API key when sharing your scripts (if that happens, immediately cancel your key, and issue a new one).